chuangcaleb/wtsa/_drafts/Disney's Raya - TV Series Pitch 1/RAYA E1 - Kumandra.md

 	- A nomad interrupts: "And her father's chain-whip-sword-weapon-thing!
 It's so epic!"
 	- The leader, "…and your Dragon Gem piece, please.
 And *then* you'll be on your way.
 You can take back your lemongrass too, it tastes nothing like they said."
 - Raya: "But you've never seen lemongrass before, you wouldn't be able to tell if it were actually padipepper?"
 	- The nomads start to droop their limbs.
 Raya smirks.
 One by one, they all collapse.
+They mumble, “You *binturi*…”
 - A small crack forms in the ground…

 #### Past: Druun unleashed